ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 with the following fields:

 tips-view-uri:
+:  Uniform Resource Locator (URL) to the requested TIPS view.
+The value of this field must conform to {{RFC3986}} with the additional

-:  Relative URI to the TIPS view of a network resource, which MUST be unique per connection, and is de-aliased by the server to refer to the actual location of the TIPS view which may be shared by other clients.
+   Relative URI to the TIPS view of a network resource, which MUST be unique per client session, and is de-aliased by the server to refer to the actual location of the TIPS view which may be shared by other clients.

 :  When creating the URI for the TIPS view, TIPS MUST NOT use other properties of an HTTP request, such as cookies or the client's IP address, to determine the TIPS view.
-Furthermore, TIPS MUST NOT reuse a URI for a different object in the same connection.
+Furthermore, TIPS MUST NOT reuse a URI for a different object in the same user session.

 :  It is expected that there is an internal mechanism to map a tips- view-uri to the TIPS view to be accessed.
 For example, TIPS may